 - Were market conditions favorable (trend, volatility, session)?

-Using trading analytics software can help identify your setup quality over time by highlighting which technical patterns actually yield positive expectations.
+Using trading analytics software can help identify your setup quality over time by highlighting which patterns actually yield positive expectations.

-loginStep 2 — Review the entry
+Step 2 — Review the Entry

 - Was your entry based on your plan or impulse?